 Using the Site

-If you are a returning user, please refer to our Welcome Returning Users page for answers to all your questions.
+If you are a returning user, please refer to our Returning Users page for answers to all your questions.

 Credits vary by module.
 Users will receive a set amount of CME credit hours upon completing the activity.

 On Your Activities page you can see all activities you are currently enrolled in.
 If you have earned a certificate for the activity, a blue certificate icon will appear at the bottom next to the number of hours.
 Clicking on the relevant activity will take you to the activity progress page where you can find links to your earned certificates.
 You can also find your certificate on the “My Activities” page beneath your username in the upper right-hand corner of the site.

 Please contact us to request a copy.
 It helps if you can provide the username or email you used and the list of activities for which you need certificates for.

 Clinical Tools includes multiple measures in our modules to assess changes in knowledge, attitudes, self-efficacy, and intended behavior.
 We track this data for all users to assess the impact of our online curriculum.

 If you’ve forgotten your password, you can request to have it changed.
 Enter in the email for your account and you will receive a link to change your password.

 If you wish to review content, all the content is free to access and download.
 The courses are found on the Home page.
 If you completed the program prior to 6/1/18 and need a copy of your certificate, please contact us to request a copy or refer to our Returning Users page for answers to all your other questions.

 You will need to set up a new account if you are coming from our previous site (ImpactObesity.com).
 Upon account set-up, you may access the training material that you previously purchased.
 Please refer to our Returning Users page for answers to all your other questions.